Perspective | I counted votes in Michigan. There’s no way to commit fraud.

 Those claims are totally detached from reality — from the painstaking, multilayered, tedious process of accounting for and tabulating every ballot.
 The count involves so many steps, so many layers of double-checking and supervision, that it would be virtually impossible to fake even a single ballot.
 It’s dangerous to suggest that anyone could fake enough ballots to change the result.
 From my experience, it’s also totally absurd.

 From the moment I walked into the building, I was sequestered for the day.
 We couldn’t leave, other than to step outside and eat.
 (Sandwiches were provided for lunch and dinner.)
 We weren’t even allowed to go out to our cars.
-We learned only after we’d shown up who else would be on our voting board and what task we’d get for the day; no one could coordinate anything beforehand.
-My board had around seven people.
+We learned only after we’d shown up who else would be on our voting board and what task we’d get for the day.
+No one could coordinate anything beforehand.
+My board had about seven people.
 Each of us was identified by our political party, so that each board could include a mix of Democrats and Republicans.

 When we arrived in the morning, there were sealed bags of ballots, one for each of the three precincts assigned to our center.
 The city clerk had already checked that each person casting a ballot was registered to vote and that the identification number on their ballot and signature on the outer envelope matched the ones on record on the voter rolls.
 The clerk had also determined a total vote count and drawn up a list of ballots in that batch, and local police had watched the bags until our arrival.
 Precinct by precinct, we counted the number of ballots in the bags, making sure that matched the totals on the clerk’s list.
 Then we divided the ballots into stacks and began.